Unlocking Inclusivity: Proven Strategies for Diverse and Equitable Recruitment (ADIEM and Education Committee Sponsored)

 Presenters:

-Dr. Joshua Davis is an emergency physician in Wichita, KS, who teaches as a Clinical Instructor at University of Kansas School of Medicine.
-He is Assistant Medical Director for Ultrasound and Research with Vituity in Wichita, Kansas.
-He completed his residency at Penn State Milton S. Hershey Medical Center, completed medical school at Thomas Jefferson University, and received his undergraduate degree from the University of Delaware.
-His research interests are broad and include emergency medicine clinical topics along with point of care ultrasonography and medical education.
-He has published over 50 peer reviewed articles, given multiple national presentations, and written several book chapters.
+Joshua Davis, MD, is an emergency physician in Wichita, KS, who teaches as a faculty member instructor at the Simulation Center University of Kansas School of Medicine - Wichita and a Course Director and Assistant Professor of Clinical Medicine at Kansas College of Osteopathic Medicine.
+He is the Assistant Medical Director for Ultrasound, Quality, and Research with Vituity in Wichita, KS.
+His research interests are broad and include emergency medicine clinical topics along with patient safety, interprofessional communication, handoff communication, procedural competency, and medical education.
+He has published over 75 peer reviewed articles, given multiple national presentations, and written several book chapters.
+He is involved in developing several national guidelines and curricula.

 The University of Utah